Leamsi9/NLP_Speech_Powered_Chatbot/README.md

 The GUI:
+Best viewed on Chrome.
 The GUI is a simple webpage with an image avatar.
 It has a text interface, and a microphone interface, using the Web Speech Api.
 I drew on the Alaric bot repo for inspiration on the speech functionality, and the ChatScript php template for the UI.
 In keeping with the Star Wars theme I have used CSS to replicate the iconic intro text from the movies, but separated the file so you can use your own styling.

 Issues:
 This was intended as proof of concept demo rather than a full app.
 Accordingly a few limitations: